 I looked at the blog belonging to this story’s author and found the marvellously Tinglesque image which I’ve used at the top of this post.
 I’m not sure where it originated; I think it might be one of Dawn Witzke’s interior illustrations, but since I’m basing my review on the audiobook I can’t verify this.
 Well, anyway, the story itself is – like Justin Robinson’s “Free Falling” from earlier in the anthology – a visit to dystopian Canada.

-The year is 2047, and New Kanada (I think that’s how its spelt, as the border patrol is referred to as NKBP) is suffering from the devastation wrought by Justin Trudeau.
+The year is 2047, and New Kanada (I think that’s how it’s spelt, as the border patrol is referred to as NKBP) is suffering from the devastation wrought by Justin Trudeau.
 Apparently, Trudeau – “the final white hetero man to hold power in New Kanada, and he was eventually shot” – instilled a point-based system for all citizens allowing minority groups to get an advantage while straight white males are deprived of jobs, housing, education and food.
 It’s illegal for straight white couples to have children, and parents who violate this rule are forced to use skin-darkening make-up on their kids to evade capture; this is easier with girls, as all female residents of New Kanada are obliged to wear burqa-like garments.
 There’s also mass unemployment because New Kanada is replacing its workforce with robots; things are different south of the border, of course, because Trump supported nanotech instead.
 There are so many refugees fleeing the dystopia of New Kanada that the US has had to construct a second border wall.

 The main characters are a mother-son team of guards on the border wall, who have various items of futuristic technology at their disposal including spider-like vehicles that can operate in snow, the son’s nanotech robot arm, and even the wall itself (which is actually a force field).
 The antagonists are three members of the terrorist group Antina – Weasel, Rancid and “a gorilla of a woman” – who have some sophisticated tech of their own which they use in an effort to hack into the wall and deactivate it.

 Okay, in terms of social commentary this story is oan a par with your average Chick tract, but in terms of plot it’s actually got some fairly good ideas.
-Get beyond the ranting about Justin Trudeau and what we have here is a piece that uses the setting of a setting of a border-wall to tell a story about the uses, and the weaknesses, of various hi-tech gadgets.
+Get beyond the ranting about Justin Trudeau and what we have here is a piece that uses the setting of a border-wall to tell a story about the uses, and the weaknesses, of various hi-tech gadgets.
 That’s a solid premise for a science fiction story.
 Meanwhile, the fact that the reader is encouraged to empathise with the refugees fleeing the dystopian Canada – the refugees being halted by the story’s protagonists – adds a much-needed touch of complexity and nuance to the story’s political backdrop.

 Credit where it’s due, I’ll be generous and place “The New Wall” alongside the Arlan Andrews contribution as a MAGA 2020 & Beyond story that actually has some kind of substance.
 Congratulations, Molly Pitcher, on turning your political rants into a solid story; if only more of the writers involved with this project had been able to do the same.